Obnoxio the Clown

-Obnoxio the Clown is a character appearing in American comic books published by Marvel Comics.
-The character appears in the humor magazine Crazy and served as its mascot.
+Obnoxio the Clown is a character appearing in American comic books published by Marvel Comics as the mascot of the humor magazine Crazy.
 He was created by Larry Hama.

-Character
+Characterization

-Obnoxio was portrayed as a slovenly, vulgar, cigar-puffing middle-aged man in a torn and dirty clown suit, with a dyspeptic and cynical attitude.
+Obnoxio is portrayed as a slovenly, vulgar, cigar-puffing middle-aged man in a torn and dirty clown suit, with a dyspeptic and cynical attitude.

 Background

 Larry Hama created Obnoxio immediately after he became the editor of Crazy.
 He explained, "I thought the old mascot was too 'nebbishy.'
 I wanted someone proactive, and somebody who actually had a voice, unlike all the other humor magazine mascots."
-The character's face was modeled from Al Milgrom.
+The character's face was modeled after Al Milgrom.

 Artist Alan Kupperberg, who would become heavily associated with the character, recounted, "Obnoxio's first appearance was in a one-panel illustration to accompany a subscription ad in Crazy, written by Larry and calling for likenesses of P. T. Barnum and Marcy Tweed among others.
 This was right up my alley, so I pulled the reference and really went to town, doing a very nice half-tone illo.
 I think the piece impressed Larry quite a bit, because if my memory is correct, Larry left me strictly alone on anything and everything Obnoxio the Clown-related."
 Most of the Obnoxio features were written by Virgil Diamond, who according to Hama "was a high school English teacher in Brooklyn.
 I heard from him a few years ago when he retired.
 He really labored on those pages and was constantly fussing with them."